gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="aggregation-jacoco"></a>
 ### Generate a single JaCoCo code coverage from multiple projects

 Gradle comes with a [JaCoCo code coverage](userguide/jacoco_plugin.html) plugin that produces a coverage report for the built-in test task.
-Previously, it was difficult to do this across multiple projects in a safe and convenient way.
+Previously, it was difficult to combine such reports across multiple projects in a safe and convenient way.

-This release adds a new [`jacoco-report-aggregation`](userguide/jacoco_report_aggregation_plugin.html) plugin to make it easy to aggregate code coverage from multiple projects into a single report.
+This release adds the new [`jacoco-report-aggregation`](userguide/jacoco_report_aggregation_plugin.html) plugin to make it easy to aggregate code coverage from multiple projects into a single report.
 This plugin uses test suites registered with the `jvm-test-suite` plugin.

 When this plugin is applied to a Java project, Gradle will automatically create an aggregated code coverage report for each test suite with code coverage data from a compatible test suite in every project that the Java project depends on.
 See [the sample](samples/sample_jvm_multi_project_with_code_coverage_distribution.html) in the user manual.